 Nevertheless, sometimes Moore machine will perform better than Mealy.
 Firstly, the architecture of Moore machine is easier for us to understand.
 In addition, Moore machine provides us more states so that we will spend less time to find bugs in our circuit because of more test choices.
 According to one blog [1], the output of Moore machine is synchronized with the clock, and the jitter of the output signal can be eliminated to a certain extent when Moore machine receives complex input signals.

+Conclusion

+In this experiment, we designed a bit-serial logic processor, which can perform eight different logical computation on two 4-digit binary numbers.
+We divide the whole circuit to several parts, register unit using two 4-bit shift registers, computation unit using combinational logic, routing unit using two 4-1 MUXs and control unit using mealy machines.
+Through this lab, we learned the importance of having a modular design especially when creating larger circuits.
+We also had a refresher on Mealy and Moore machines through this lab, which will help us in future labs when we have to design more state machines in SystemVerilog.

 Reference